 A significant portion of the Debtors' post-petition expenses, including professional fees, have been advanced by non-Debtor entities including Meridian Investment Group Pte.
-Ltd. By Order of the Bankruptcy Court, dated August 19, 2016 [ECF No. 93] ("Cash Management

-Order"), certain Administrative Expense Claims of Non-Debtor Affiliates were capped at the aggregate amount of \$500,000 (the "Non-Debtor Administrative Cap"), subject to further order of the Court.
+Ltd. By Order of the Bankruptcy Court, dated August 19, 2016 [ECF No. 93] ("Cash Management Order"), certain Administrative Expense Claims of Non-Debtor Affiliates were capped at the aggregate amount of \$500,000 (the "Non-Debtor Administrative Cap"), subject to further order of the Court.
 The Joint Debtor Plan shall modify the provisions of the Cash Management Order to release the Non-Debtor Administrative Cap.

-(b) Professional Fee and Management Salary Claims
+2. Professional Fee and Management Salary Claims

-- (i) shall file their respective final applications for allowance of compensation for services rendered and reimbursement of expenses incurred by the date that is forty-five (45) days after the Effective Date.
-The Allowed amounts of such Fee Claims shall be determined by the Bankruptcy Court after notice and a hearing in accordance with the procedures established by the Bankruptcy Code, the Bankruptcy Rules, and any prior order of the Bankruptcy Court. - (b) Accrued and unpaid Allowed Fee Claims and Management Salary Claims22 that are directly attributable to the Plan Debtors shall be paid from (i) first, the CFG Peru Administrative Claim Settlement Proceeds, and (ii) second, the CFG Peru Intercompany Settlement Proceeds.
-For avoidance of doubt, the Debtors are jointly and severally liable for the Accrued and unpaid Allowed Fee Claims and Management Salary Claims; notwithstanding, the Debtors shall attempt to allocate the Accrued and unpaid Allowed Fee Claims and Management Salary Claims between the CFGL Group and PARD Group, on the one hand, and PAIH Group on the other hand. - (c) Except as otherwise specifically provided in this Joint Debtor Plan, from and after the Effective Date, the Plan Administrator, shall pay in Cash the reasonable professional fees and expenses incurred by the Plan Administrator after the Effective Date in the ordinary course of business and without any further notice to or action, order, or approval of the Bankruptcy Court.
+(a) All Professionals seeking an award by the Bankruptcy Court of Fee Claims (i) shall file their respective final applications for allowance of compensation for services rendered and reimbursement of expenses incurred by the date that is forty-five (45) days after the Effective Date.
+The Allowed amounts of such Fee Claims shall be determined by the Bankruptcy Court after notice and a hearing in accordance with the procedures established by the Bankruptcy Code, the Bankruptcy Rules, and any prior order of the Bankruptcy Court.

+- attributable to and actually paid by the Plan Debtors and that are Allowed by order of the Bankruptcy Court shall be paid from (i) first, the CFG Peru Administrative Claim Settlement Proceeds, and (ii) second, the CFG Peru Intercompany Settlement Proceeds.
+The Debtors are jointly and severally liable for the Accrued and unpaid Allowed Fee Claims and Management Salary Claims.
+The Debtors shall attempt to allocate the Accrued and unpaid Allowed Fee Claims and Management Salary Claims between the CFGL Group and PARD Group, on the one hand, and PAIH Group on the other hand, with each group paying its allocated professional fees and management salaries.
+However, to the extent either group of Debtors be unable to pay its Allowed Administrative Claims and any other fixed recoveries under its respective plan, the other group will satisfy any jointly and severally liable claims necessary to enable both groups to satisfy their plan obligations. - (c) Except as otherwise specifically provided in this Joint Debtor Plan, from and after the Effective Date, the Plan Administrator, shall pay in Cash the reasonable professional fees and expenses incurred by the Plan Administrator after the Effective Date in the ordinary course of business and without any further notice to or action, order, or approval of the Bankruptcy Court.
 On the Effective Date, any requirement that Professionals comply with sections 327 through 331 and 1103 of the Bankruptcy Code shall terminate, and the Plan Administrator, as applicable, may employ and pay any Professional in the ordinary course of business without any further notice to or action, order, or approval of the Bankruptcy Court.

-(c) Priority Tax Claims
+3. Priority Tax Claims